The purpose of a library policy is to:

 Due to limited storage space and the staff time necessary to evaluate, test and maintain items in the collection, the Library does not accept materials that are not outright gifts, and cannot guarantee the permanence of a gift in the collection.
 Materials donated to the Library are received with the understanding that they are subject to the same selection, evaluation and withdrawal criteria as material acquired for purchase.

-Not all library materials may be suitable for all members of the community.
+Not all Library of Things materials may be suitable for all members of the community.
 Responsibility for a child’s use of library materials, regardless of format or content, lies with the parent or legal guardian, not with the Library.
-Some items may be limited to use by patrons 18 and older.
+Some items may be limited to use by patrons 18 years old and older due to excessive item cost and/or safety concerns and for reasons unrelated to content.

-We have amazing ideas of what our patrons would love to borrow, and we cannot begin to predict what we might add to the collection next.
+The library has amazing ideas of what patrons would love to borrow and cannot begin to predict what might be added to the collection next.
 To that end, it is easier to describe the formats that have not been previously identified or described in the collection development policy.
 Items in the Library of Things may include but are not limited to kits, tools, consoles, tablets, and equipment.

-Special Considerations for Selecting and Developing Special Collection
+Special Considerations for Selecting and Developing Special Collections

 Statement of Accessibility

-The collection shall be developed and organized for access in many ways, to make it possible for citizens to inform and entertain themselves as their needs and desires occur, and to allow access for those disadvantaged by lack of education, lack of language facility, ethnic or cultural background, age, physical or mental handicaps, or apathy.
+The collection shall be developed and organized for access in many ways, to make it possible for citizens to inform and entertain themselves as their needs and desires occur, and to allow access across multiple material formats for those disadvantaged by lack of education, lack of language facility, ethnic or cultural background, age, or disability.

 Consortium Memberships

-Saline County Library belongs to a variety of consortium organizations that provide materials and databases for use by our Library users.
+Saline County Library belongs to a variety of consortium organizations that provide materials and databases for use by our Library patrons.

 The Library is a member of the Arkansas Digital Library Consortium, which provides Overdrive and Libby access to public and school libraries across Arkansas.